Yamaha TTR 225 (Top Speed, Seat Height, Specs) – Worth It?

 - It is a bit heavy for its class

-- You want a dirt bike with “snappy” power, this one is lacking
+- If you want a dirt bike with “snappy” power, this one is lacking

 Here are the main strengths…